 The programme leads to a Master of Science (120 credits) with Chemistry as the main field of study.

-First semester You will study chemistry courses which provide you with the theoretical and experimental skills needed for the subsequent semesters.
+Semester 1 You will study chemistry courses which provide you with the theoretical and experimental skills needed for the subsequent semesters.
 Some of these courses are also common to other specialisations in the Master Programme in Chemistry.
 In the very first course, you will meet many of the chair professors in the different fields of chemistry who will give seminars about what are the current trends in their respective research fields.
 The semester ends with a special profile course in chemistry for renewable energy.

 The lecturers are active researchers, and we emphasise coaching you to adopt a scientific approach in your work where you will develop the necessary skills to solve problems, to think critically and analytically, to plan and formulate research problems, and to independently carry out the necessary experiments and to analyse and interpret the results.